LaunchCodeEducation/csharp-web-dev-curriculum/content/flow-collections/_index.md

 ## Learning Objectives

-After completing everything in this chapter, you should be able to do the following:
+After completing this chapter, you should be able to do the following:
 1. Become familiar with C# Operators
    - `==`, `!=`, `<`, `>`, `<=`, and `>=`
 1. Write conditionals using: